All Things Stewart Springs

 Shameless flasher website

-A year later, in 2019, coinciding with the third year anniversary of the wa-y-y absentee new 'ownership' on January 19 (in noteworthy and weird synchronicity, the grand re-opening date three years earlier of Harbin Hot Springs), they replaced the old creaky tiny-print website with a short-lived, streamlined one.
-(Soon, all pretense abandoned, a freedom-minded public having rejected their watered-down, body-oppressive spa change and become enraged over their kicking out the sweatlodge, they scrapped the site and one was redirected to their Pneuma site.)
+A year later, in 2019, coinciding with the third year anniversary of the wa-y-y absentee new 'ownership' on January 19 (in noteworthy and weird synchronicity, the grand re-opening date, three years earlier, of Harbin Hot Springs), they replaced the old creaky tiny-print website with a short-lived, streamlined one.
+(Soon, all pretense abandoned after freedom-minded public rejected their watered-down, body-oppressive spa change and were enraged over their kicking out the sweatlodge, they simply scrapped the site and one was redirected to their Pneuma site.)

-...plus those maybe wanting to book spiritually-focused well-being events, workshops, weddings, or retreats and who don't seem to mind how the former casual, open-minded atmosphere has been scrapped and replaced by a wound up one that put such an unapologetic choke-hold on the realm's former quasi bohemian air it beggared belief to any and all who knew the place before it was shanghaied.
+...plus those maybe wanting to book spiritually-focused well-being events, workshops, weddings, or retreats and who don't seem to mind how the former casual, open-minded atmosphere has been blatantly scrapped and replaced by a wound up one that put such an unapologetic choke-hold on the realm's former quasi bohemian air that it beggared belief to any and all who knew the place before it got shanghaied.

-No matter that low-key radical body freedom -- which had allowed one to experience profound, often instantaneous, re-integration of body, mind and spirit and a renewed sense of authentic self -- was suddenly verboten.
-As if, overnight, the place's liberal-minded c/o policy had somehow suddenly become shocking, distasteful, immoral.
+No matter that low-key radical body freedom -- which had allowed one to experience profound, often instantaneous, re-integration of body, mind and spirit and renewed sense of authentic self -- was suddenly verboten.
+As if, overnight, the place's liberal-minded c/o policy had somehow, suddenly become shocking, distasteful, immoral.

 Or that the beloved historic bathhouse's seven-generation-long, grand dedicated tradition of offering healing mineral-water purification to a planet's people seeking natural healing had been so matter-of-factly gutted.